 As per Google, the LCP should occur within the first 2.5 seconds of page load to provide a good user experience.
 Anything over 4 seconds is poor user experience, resulting in increased bounce rates and an SEO penalty.

 For this reason, the new GTmetrix Report has replaced the Fully Loaded Time metric with LCP.

 Along with updating its reports with Lighthouse metrics, GTmetrix also added 15 new test locations worldwide.
 Though, these new locations will only be available to GTmetrix PRO users.
 In this regard, GTmetrix also introduced new PRO plans.
 You can read about them in their blog announcement.

 While the new GTmetrix is powered by Lighthouse metrics at its core, just like other speed and performance testing tools such as web.dev and PageSpeed Insights, there’s more to it than just that.

 However, the way GTmetrix implements Lighthouse and its testing methodologies differ from what Google does.
 Hence, they’ll have varying differences in their results, especially when you test your site on GTmetrix with custom Analysis Options, devices, and locations.

-In terms of SEO, Google has hinted that they’ll use the Core Web Vitals metrics in its search results ranking algorithm.
-Whether you’re a developer, marketer, or a site owner, focus on prioritizing your site optimization for these performance metrics.
+As mentioned above, Google has announced that they’ll start using the Core Web Vitals metrics as a ranking factor in May 2021.
+Whether you’re a developer, marketer, or site owner, prioritize your site optimization for these performance metrics.

-Realizing the changing landscape of web performance optimization, GTmetrix is updating its algorithm to make it easier for you to test and optimize your sites.
+Realizing the changing landscape of web performance optimization, GTmetrix updated its algorithm to make it easier for you to test and optimize your sites.
 You can make that even easier by getting WP Rocket on your side!

 Do you have questions about website performance optimization, Lighthouse metrics, or the new GTmetrix report?
 Please leave a comment below!